Outline of the Course: Units and Components

 • Lloyd Bitzer and Introduction of “The Rhetorical Situation”

-• Application of “The Rhetorical Situation” to historical events and modern day crises.
+• Application of “The Rhetorical Situation” to historical events.

 • Richard Vatz and “The Myth of the Rhetorical Situation”

-Unit 2: Legal Writing for a Lay Audience
+Unit 3: Legal Writing for a public Audience

 • When and Where Does Legal Writing Show Up Everyday